 Everyone liked Muriel.
 She encouraged creative people of all stripes to continue on their path of creativity and social justice, and with Muriel’s Journey poetry prize, we hope to pass on inspiration and strength to all who create with a sense of justice in mind.

-Another change is our “entry fee,” which consists of people showing how they contribute to their community.
+Another change is our “entry fee,” which consists of people showing how they contribute to their community, and of course mentioning which territory/treaty they are on.

 Lastly, we have two first prizes, a general one, and one specifically for a poet with close ties to the Downtown Eastside.